deco3500-2018/team33/SprintPlan2.md

 # Focus

-* Needs to switch focus instead of communication towards whether they are available for talkin
+* Needs to switch focus instead of communication towards availability for communication, feeling